Widge-5/Sinden_RPi_Emus/README.md

 lr-flycast-mazan will require the following additional step before attempting to compile: in the folder `/home/pi/RetroPie-Setup/scriptmodules/libretrocores` there should be an existing subfolder called `lr-flycast`.
 Either make a duplicate or symlink to this folder called `lr-flycast-mazan` in the same location.

-lr-duckstation has no installation script and will require a manual installation.

 # Manual installation
 Please note, these binaries may not be the most up-to-date versions of the cores.
 Check the upload dates to find out when they were compiled.